AyyoubRezaeian/Map-My-World/README.md

-# Where-Am-I
+# SLAM: Map my world
-This is a project to localize a robot inside a building by using [adaptive monte-carlo localization(AMCL) algorithm](http://wiki.ros.org/amcl).
+This is a project to run SLAM for a robot moving inside a building by using rtabmap graph-based SLAM using RGB-D and lidar.

 # Run the project:
 * Clone the repository